altescy/asyncdl/README.md

 asyncdl
 =======

-Asyncdl is a tiny library for downloading multipul files asyncronously.
+Asyncdl is a tiny library for downloading multipule files asyncronously.

 ```python
 >>> from asyncdl import download_files